salhx9/gromet_v2/postgres_notes.md

 ### 3.5NF Boyce-Codd Normal Form (BCNF)
 * Even when a database is in 3rd Normal Form, still there would be anomalies resulted if it has more than one Candidate Key.

 ### 4NF (Fourth Normal Form) Rules
-* If no database table instance contains two or more, independent and multivalued data describing the relevant entity, then it is in 4th Normal Form.
+* If no database table instance contains two or more independent and multivalued data describing the relevant entity, then it is in 4th Normal Form.

 ### 5NF (Fifth Normal Form) Rules
 * A table is in 5th Normal Form only if it is in 4NF and it cannot be decomposed into any number of smaller tables without loss of data.

-## TODOs:

-Required:
-* comb through requirements again
-* Updating table data
-* update plants is also not done
-* Update plant nickname
-* add queries to a python script for the demo of the tables.

-Optional:
-* learn to use pgAdmin
-* get a gui going